ucam-department-of-psychiatry/camcops/documentation/source/to_do.rst

   to be able to download CamCOPS and complete a set of tasks for you, how could you organize so that would be simplest for them?
 The minimum would that you’d create login details for them, and give them a URL, username, and password.

+- Rename server master tool from camcops to camcops_server.
+Rename package, too.
+This is so we can use "camcops" for the client (on the basis that the client should be the simplest for users).

+- What's the optimal packaging method for the server?
+Is it DEB/RPM for Linux, and PyInstaller + Inno Setup (or just Inno Setup) for Windows?

 Documentation to-do list
 ------------------------